LIUBINfighter/csv-lite/README.md

+Simple enough for csv, no more fancy function you need to learn and think!

 ## Introduction

-Simple enough for csv, no more fancy feature you need to learn!
+Keep your mind on track!
+Don't waste time creating fancy tables.

 A plugin designed to view and edit CSV files directly within Obsidian.